wpilibsuite/styleguide/CONTRIBUTING.md

 ### Pull Request Format

-Changes should be submitted as a Pull Request against the master branch of styleguide.
+Changes should be submitted as a Pull Request against the main branch of styleguide.
 For most changes, we ask that you squash your changes down to a single commit.
 For particularly large changes, multiple commits are ok, but assume one commit unless asked otherwise.
-No change will be merged unless it is up to date with the current master.
-We will also not merge any changes with merge commits in them; please rebase off of master before submitting a pull request.
+No change will be merged unless it is up to date with the current main.
+We will also not merge any changes with merge commits in them; please rebase off of main before submitting a pull request.
 We do this to make sure that the git history isn't too cluttered.

 ## Licensing